bedbad/opencv/README.md

 3. After repository is downloaded go to it and make sure it's the same(ls, tree)

-4.create a text file named after you and add some text to it
+4. create a text file named after you and add some text to it

    echo 'it's my first commit!' >>  <NAME>

-5.add that to git tracking
+5. add that to git tracking

    git add <NAME>

-6.make a commit
+6. make a commit

    git commit -m '<NaME> commit'

-7.push your commits to master
+7. push your commits to master

    git push origin master